Madshyson/2048/README.md

 ![alt text](readme2048/launch2048.png)

-You are ready to play !
+You are ready to play ! using arrow keys and escape to quit !

 ![alt text](readme2048/2048.gif)